 - Multiple Currencies: You can send and receive invoices in over 80 currencies.
 Exchange rates are updated daily, according to Yahoo Finance and the European Central Bank.

 - Importing & Exporting: You can import contacts, items, and bills via .csv or .xls.
 You can import bank statements via .csv, .ofx, .qif, or .camt.
 You can export your financial information as well.

 With Odoo’s customer service, answers are hard to come by.
-Sometimes email responses are thorough, other times they are incomplete and incredibly difficult to understand.
+Sometimes, the email responses are thorough, while other times, they are incomplete and incredibly difficult to understand.
 Most responses take anywhere from a few hours to a few days.